sam-hatley/data-engineering-zoomcamp-notes/Week 1 Homework/README.md

 # Week 1 Homework

-In this homework we'll prepare the environment and practice with Docker and SQL
+In this homework we'll prepare the environment and practice with Docker and SQL.

+> I've provided my code largely in the codeboxes below.
+If I've used a separate file, I've enclosed it in a [link](readme.md).

 ## Question 1.
 Knowing docker tags